What Is Mobile CRM? Definition, Features & Best Apps

 Keap Pro starts at $129 per month, billed annually.

 Keap Max starts at $199 per month, billed annually.

 Quest for full-access

-To be frank, there’s a hell of a lot of options out there and at a quick glance, it could seem a Quixotic quest to pick out all the minute differences.
+To be frank, there’s a ton of options out there.
+At a quick glance, it might seem like a quixotic quest to pick out all the minute differences between vendors.

-Whether it’s a whole range of staff who will be tethered to central command by this bit of roving tech, a solo entrepreneur, or a sparsely staffed, budding business startup—it’s worth it to explore your options and desired features before settling on the perfect mobile CRM.
+Whether you’re looking to tether a wide range of staff to central command with this bit of roving tech, give your solo entrepreneur efforts a boost, or help your sparsely staffed, budding business startup punch above its weight—it’s worth it to explore your options and desired features before settling on the perfect mobile CRM.